AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 ---

 <blockquote style="margin-bottom: 50px;">
-<p><strong>Warning</strong>: Some spoilers ahead.
+<p><strong>Warning</strong>: Spoilers ahead.
 If you haven't played Outer Wilds yet, you can <a href="{{ site.url }}/blog">head back to safety</a>.</p>
 </blockquote>

 What originally began as a thesis project [more than six years ago](https://www.youtube.com/watch?v=vRQU1o8SrAI) between two university students—Alex Beachum and Loan Verneau—is one of the best games released so far in 2019.
 And it's certainly come a long way, with much of the art, audio, and gameplay receiving polishes that have allowed it to shine.

-Produced by a team of talented creatives, Outer Wilds is a space exploration game that thrusts you into a hand-crafted solar system packed full of mystery and intrigue, where you're ultimately driven by a single goal: to sate your curiosity and brave the unknown.
+Produced by the talented creatives at Mobius Digital, Outer Wilds is an indie space exploration game that thrusts you into a hand-crafted solar system full of intrigue and wonder.
+Your mission?
+To sate your curiosity as you brave the unknown of outer space.

 {% include posts/picture.html img="outer-wilds" alt="An in-game photo showing the founders of the Outer Wilds space exploration program." %}

-A long time ago, your solar system was visited by an ancient civilization known as the Nomai, who left behind much of their work and findings.
+A long time ago, your solar system was visited by an ancient civilization known as the Nomai, who left behind much of their work and findings when they perished.
 Now, as a budding astronaut, you're tasked with uncovering their past—and, in doing so, learning more about your universe and its fate.

 {% include posts/picture.html img="rieback-nomai" alt="Rieback, an NPC, commenting on the Nomai." %}